Breaking: #107944 - Frontend CSS file processing no longer removes comments and whitespaces

 Affected installations

-Systems actively using the CSS parsing feature in TYPO3 frontend asset management may be affected.
+Instances that actively used TYPO3's built-in CSS parsing feature for frontend asset management are affected.

 Migration